Vaccination and Mask Policy for Broadway Shows in NYC - Valid Through July 31, 2022

 Broadway has been back in business since August 2021 with COVID-19 safety protocols keeping thousands of patrons safe eight shows a week.
 With protocols beginning to change, here's an easy cheat sheet to put your mind at ease.

-Beginning July 1, masks are optional, but encouraged, for audiences attending a Broadway show through at least July 31, 2022.
+Beginning July 1, masks are optional, but encouraged, for audiences attending a Broadway show.

 While Broadway theatres no longer require proof of vaccination, the owners and operators of most Broadway theatres in New York City will continue to encourage, but not require, masks for audience members and theatre staff for all performances through July 31, 2022.